-For further details concerning notification, please contact the Danish Working Environment Authority (http://www.arbejdstilsynet.dk/ or tel. +45 3915 2000).
+For further details concerning notification, please contact the Danish Working Environment Authority (tel. +45 3915 2000).

-Please see the "Bekendtgørelse om god klinisk praksis i forbindlese med kliniske forsøg med lægemidler på mennesker, no 744 of 29 June 2006 (appendix 3).
-Generally, a trial protocol should comprise the points listed below.
-Some of the information may appear from separate appendices if local circumstances so require.
+Please see the Danish executive order on good clinical practice in clinical trials of medicinal products, no. 744 of 29 June 2006 (appendix 3) (in Danish only).
+Generally, a trial protocol should contain the details listed below.
+Some of the details may appear from separate appendices, if required by local circumstances.
 Other parts of the points below may be described, for example, in the Investigator's Brochure.

-A trial protocol must contain the following information, etc.:
+A trial protocol must contain the following information:

-a.
-Protocol title, date and code (if applicable).
-All appendices and amendments must be numbered and dated.
+- a) Protocol title, date and code, if any, all appendices and amendments must be numbered and dated.

-e.
-Name and title of the investigator responsible for the trial and the address and telephone number of the relevant trial centre(s).
-In the case of multi-site trial please state the name and title of the investigator responsible for the trial at all centres, the coordinating investigator and the addresses and telephone numbers of all trial centres.
+- e) Name and title of the investigator responsible for the trial (in the case of a multi-site trial please state the name and title of the investigator responsible for the trial at all centres), including the coordinating investigator and the addresses and telephone numbers of all the relevant trial centre(s).